MicrosoftDocs/windows-dev-docs/terminal/customize-settings/profile-settings.md

 ### Suppress title changes from the shell

-When set to `true`, `tabTitle` overrides the default title of the tab and any title change messages from the application will be suppressed.
+When this is set to `true`, `tabTitle` overrides the default title of the tab and any title change messages from the application will be suppressed.
 If `tabTitle` isn't set, `name` will be used instead.
-When set to `false`, `tabTitle` behaves as normal.
+When this is set to `false`, `tabTitle` behaves as normal.

 **Property name:** `suppressApplicationTitle`